-The Diwan-e-Khas and Khas Mahal, which are the most beautiful and magnificent part of the whole fort, can not be observed from close.
+The Diwan-e-Khas and Khas Mahal, which are the most beautiful and magnificent part of the whole fort, cannot be observed from close.
 You just have to take a long view and be content with that.
 The Rang Mahal is closed.
-And the lower storeys of the same remain unexplained.
+And the lower stories of the same remain unexplained.
 The tower at the corner is out of bound.
 Apparently, there are repairs going on at various places, but I could not see any work in progress.
 There is no water in any of the canals that criss-cross the gardens of the fort.
 Hence no fountains were working.
 I was told the water has been removed to avoid dengue.
 Which is a fair reason as there are millions of people visiting this place?
 But at the same time, I feel sad as it takes away all the beauty of the place.

 It feels like a ruin whose soul has been lost.
 There are too many people using it as a picnic spot.
 There are a countable number of people who are interested in it as a heritage place.
 Most of the people interested in the history were not Indians.

 It is a cluster of many small monuments.
 And many museums that it houses.

 There is Archeology museum, which has the history of Mughals in India depicted.
 It has a collection of various age-old Qurans, various Farmaan’s issued by various Mughal rulers.
 Paintings depicting their bravery and their lifestyles, games they played like chess and Pachisi.
 Miniature paintings, ivory and marble items, hookahs, clocks, various artifacts like potteries including some from China.
 Delicate perfume boxes, carpets, and silks used by them representing the crafts of those times.
 Some writings would remind you of calligraphy as an art, which is almost forgotten in the age of computers.
 And of course, the war equipment without which a museum is never complete.